jfrogtraining/azure-aks-workshop/content/5_build_publish_app/52_docker/_index.md

 This command should result in successful scanning.
 ![Xray Scan](/images/xray-scan.png)

 5. If our build passes the Xray scan, we can promote it with the following command.
 This promotes from the _dev_ repository to the _prod_ repository.
-Substitute your _server name_ in the following command.

 ``
 jfrog rt docker-promote npm-app docker-demo-dev-local docker-demo-prod-local --copy